NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 The Stohlquist Fisherman also features gradient sizing.
 This means that larger-sized PFDs actually have more material and wider construction, and smaller units have less material and smaller construction.

-Most other manufacturers’ trend is to have longer or shorter straps and adjustments on the different sized products.
+Most other manufacturers’ trend is to have longer or shorter straps and adjustments on the different-sized products.

 Photo of Fisherman Casting From a Kayak